Sufyx/Pet-Adoption/README.md

 <img alt="signin_screen" src="Description/signin_screen.png" width="500" height="auto" >
 <img alt="side_menu" src="Description/side_menu.png" width="500" height="auto" >
 Simple home page and welcome message. <br>
-Login/Sign-up and navigation menu on the nav-bar. <br>
+Login/Sign-up and navigation menu are on a nav-bar. <br>
-Basic validation in place for login/sign-up. <br>
+Basic validation is in place for login/sign-up. <br>
 The options on the navigation menu will be limited according to the user's access level.

 <br>